 The jointly developed product, not available until midyear at the earliest, will run on existing HDS hardware starting at the low end and will eventually be available on the high-end arrays, the company said.

-"We're not burdening customers with yet another island of storage that requires different software tools and management interfaces," said Brian Householder, vice president of
+"We're not burdening customers with yet another island of storage that requires different software tools and management interfaces," said Brian Householder, vice president of business development at HDS, taking a shot at EMC.
+"First-generation products like EMC's Centera have limited scalability and performance issues … We have spent a lot of time figuring out the right technology for long-term archiving."

 He's right about the timing.
 EMC introduced Centera at least three years ago and has gained significant first-mover advantage, analysts say.
 HDS spent a lot of time looking for technology that had "protected patents," a scalable architecture and one that would create as few management headaches for users as possible, according to John McArthur, group vice president and general manager at IDC.
 "EMC made a time-to-market decision.
 They put an appliance out there rather than make it work within a common management framework … it [Centera] was simpler to rollout," he said.